-An employee of TE Connectivity’s Culpeper manufacturing division suffered burns to his neck and hands in an attempt to extinguish the fire that caught in one of the units in the production campus.
+An employee of TE Connectivity’s Culpeper manufacturing division suffered burns to his neck and hands in an attempt to extinguish the fire that caught in one of the units on the production campus.
 The fire accident happened on Friday during a roof remodeling work at the Culpeper manufacturing division in Virginia, the United States.
-There was some fire damage to the production plant area, but the fire fighters were able to quickly contain it and limit the damage.
+There was some fire damage to the production plant area, but the firefighters were able to quickly contain it and limit the damage.

 It took almost five hours for the fire fighting team to completely put out the fire.
 All other employees were evacuated and accounted for, according to the company officials.
 The production plant and the adjoining office area were quickly evacuated as fire units from 10 companies in four counties fought the blaze, which sent black smoke billowing high into the clear midday sky.

 Fire Department officials shared the information about the cause of the fire with the media.
 The workers remodeling the roof took a lunch break, and when they returned at about 12:30 p.m. they found a stack of roofing repair materials burning.
 Culpeper County’s professional rescue squad also responded